Azure/retail-ai-enhanced-search/README.md

 Additional explanation for each configurations and usage pattern is in [Solution Guide](./docs/03_Solution_Guide.md) document.

+## Security Considerations and Guidelines

+Security is a key aspect of any solution.
+The [Security Considerations](./docs/04_Security_Guide.md) document provides a detailed explanation of the security aspects of the solution.

 ## Responsible AI

 ## AI Design Workshop